CommunityToolkit/WindowsCommunityToolkit/docs/animations/Light.md

 # Light

-The Light animation behavior performs a point light (A point source of light that emits light in all directions) in the middle of a given UIElement.
+The [Light animation](https://docs.microsoft.com/en-us/dotnet/api/microsoft.toolkit.uwp.ui.animations.animationextensions) behavior performs a point light (A point source of light that emits light in all directions) in the middle of a given UIElement.
 You set the distance property of the light to determine how bright the light will be.
+The closer the light source, the darker the UI element will be.

+> [!NOTE]
-The closer the light source, the darker the UI element will be. ***NOTE**:  Heavy usage of effects may have a negative impact on the performance of your application.*
+Heavy usage of effects may have a negative impact on the performance of your application.

 ## Syntax